Last reviewed: 7 May 2026

 They can vary greatly in size, from very small growths to larger fibroids that change the shape of the womb.
 Fibroids are most commonly diagnosed in women during their reproductive years and are influenced by hormones such as oestrogen and progesterone.

-Some women have fibroids without experiencing symptoms, while others develop symptoms including heavy periods, pelvic pressure, or abnormal bleeding between cycles.
+Some women have fibroids without experiencing symptoms, while others develop symptoms including heavy periods, pelvic pressure or abnormal bleeding between cycles.

 If symptoms occur, a specialist fibroid assessment can help determine the cause and identify the most appropriate treatment options.

-Why Fibroids can cause bleeding between periods
+Why do fibroids cause bleeding between periods?

 Fibroids can interfere with the normal function of the uterus and disrupt the regular menstrual cycle.